sile/mineplacer/README.md

 - Click on a cell to place a mine there.
 - A digit in a cell indicates the number of mines that should be placed around the cell (including the cell itself).
 - :warning: mark indices there are too many mines around the cell.
+- When wormholes exist, a part of non-mine cells are hidden.
 - The condition for winning is that all mines are placed in the correct positions.

 ![Mineplacer](web/image.jpg)